How to Stay Safe Returning to School: Avoiding Flu, COVID-19, and More

 How to Stay Safe Returning to School: Help from MD Now

 It’s important to get tested immediately after developing symptoms, especially if you aren’t vaccinated.
-Rather than mistake COVID-19 for another condition, walk-in at any MD Now clinic location for a COVID-19 PCR test and receive results within 48 hours*.
-We are available to help with all your back-to-school safety covid needs.
+Rather than mistake COVID-19 for another condition, walk into at any MD Now clinic location for a COVID-19 PCR test and receive results in 48 hours or less.* We are available to help with all your back-to-school safety covid needs.

-MD Now offers PCR testing, quantitative antibody testing, and the J&J/Janssen single-dose COVID-19 vaccine at all 55+ of our Florida locations.
-No appointment is necessary, so walk-in today!
+MD Now offers PCR testing and quantitative antibody testing at all 85+ of our Florida locations.
+No appointment is necessary, so walk in today!